parthak314/RISCV-Team5/README.md

 - ![#a9caf2](https://placehold.co/15x15/a9caf2/a9caf2.png) Writeback: Doubled inputs for Data Memory with Load store separate to the data memory to reflect changes in the pipelining section.
 This is the load store parsing unit.
 A separate mux for `ResultSrc`.

-(Colours correspond the the relevant areas in the schematic) Given the time available, this model implements the instructions for `R-type`, `I-type (imm)`.
+(Colours correspond the the relevant areas in the schematic)

+Given the time available, this model implements the instructions for `R-type`, `I-type (imm)`.

 ### Out-of-order Processor
 The key change here is the Out-Of-Order Processor which is a C++ script (and a Python script that our team originally wrote in).
 It is compiled and run right before `assemble.sh` in the `doit.sh` script to optimise the assembly for the superscalar processor.
+This is required to prevent race conditions from occurring.
 The High level requirements for this file are to:
 - Create a dependency graph of all instructions by checking if linking each instruction with preceding instructions based on register data dependencies.
 - Create a priority queue based on the number of dependencies that each instruction has.